george-hawkins/mjx-donkey-car/README.md

 See QuadrifyRC's review for how to remove the original wheel and replace it.

+**Note:** once you've added the wheel to the total cost, you're not really far off the price of something like the G7P.

 The older X6 is a few dollars cheaper but isn't as compact (which depending on taste maybe seen as a plus).
 However, you have to buy the PPM capable X6FP separately so it doesn't end up cheaper:

 * <https://www.aliexpress.com/item/33054446499.html>
 * <https://www.aliexpress.com/item/1005002756021132.html>

 The wheel above can also be used with the X6.

+Notes on the X6FP - the documentation in English is non-existent.
+Here's some information:

+* For the wireless trainer module, see my comment [here](https://www.reddit.com/r/rccars/comments/18hwybu/comment/kgkpgf1/?utm_source=share&utm_medium=web2x&context=3) on Reddit.
+* For the LED pins can be associated with a channel that's already used to control something else, see this [video](https://www.bilibili.com/video/BV1z8411n7gs/).
+* For the voltage telemetry function, see this [video](https://www.bilibili.com/video/BV1Be4y1L7Yt/) - basically, it seems the TX (or perhaps it's the RX)  seems to guess if your setup is 2S or 3S from the value it sees when it's powered on.
+* For the head tracking function of the module that can be plugged into the PPM pins of the RX, see my comment [here](https://www.reddit.com/r/rccars/comments/18hwybu/comment/kgku0ay/?utm_source=share&utm_medium=web2x&context=3) on Reddit.

 **FlySky** have something simialar to the XPM-350 (but a few dollars more), the FS-MG7 from these AliExpress stores: